pylint-dev/pylint/doc/whatsnew/2/2.15/index.rst

 Added new checker ``missing-timeout`` to warn of default timeout values that could cause a program to be hanging indefinitely.

+* Added new refactoring messages ``order-dependent-resolution`` and ``order-dependent-super-resolution`` to indicate fragile inheritance structures where the behavior of a method depends on the order in which direct parents are specified in the class definition.
+It's not that the order is wrong per se: it's that it would be better to reimplement the method to clarify the wanted behavior or to change the inheritance structure so that the method is inherited from a common grandparent.

+  This may result in picky messages about methods like ``__repr__()`` being slightly different on direct parents, but even those scenarios can be a source of bugs or unintended behavior.

+  Closes #6961, #6992

 Removed checkers
 ================